-7.5.
-Actions Recognition, Events Interpretation and Activity Recognition-Understanding The recognition of an action, based on its definition, is based on the efficient representation of the SPNGs associated with the states and transitions involved with the particular target.
-The recognition process is actually a matching of the states, transitions and their order of appearance against the order of target-states and transitions available in a database.
+The recognition of an action, based on its definition. is based on the efficient representation of the SPNGs associated with the states and transitions involved with the particular target.
+The recognition process is actually a matching of the states, transitions and their order of appearance against the order of target-states and transitions available in a DB.
 The interpretation of an event is actually the recognition of the sequence of actions involved in an event.
-This means that certain sequences of actions will represent events in a database, thus, when a sequence of actions has been extracted from a video, the sequence goes against the sequences available in the events database.
-The human activity is defined as a sequence of actions and a set of events.
+This means that certain sequences of actions will represent events in a DB, thus, if a sequence of actions has been extracted from a video, that sequence goes against the sequences available in the events DB.
+The human activity is defined as a sequence of actions and a set events.
 Thus, the recognition of the human activity will be the recognition of the actions and events involved within.
-Here the system is appropriately trained with a variety of activities before its use in real examples.
+Here the system has to be appropriately trained with a variety of activities before its use in real examples.